Nozbe/Michael.team/_passion/synergies.md

 part: one
 title: "Passion 7: Synergies"
 subtitle: "You will notice that passionate people attract other passionate people!"
+excerpt: "People who are passionate about something want to share their passion with others.
+This gives them great energy to be passionate even more.
+And the best of all is if they share their passion with someone who's also passionate about something.
+Anything.
+These can be totally different passions.
+It doesn't matter.
+Where there is passion involved, there is love and love is all we need and are supposed to share, right?"
 ---

 ![It's all about passion - 21](/img/passionbook-21.jpg)

->"I would rather die of passion than of boredom" - Vincent van Gogh, painter
+>"I would rather die of passion than of boredom"
+>- Vincent van Gogh, painter

 * TOC
 {:toc}